yuksk/SIDAM/src/SIDAM/ctab/readme.md

 # ctab folder

 Color table waves available in SIDAM are in this folder.
-You can add your own color table waves to this folder.
-See also `ctab.default.ini`.
+If you want to add your own color table waves, put them here and modify the configuration file.
+See also `SIDAM.default.toml`.